 Lower School Leadership

-Lower School students are taught to recognize that they are always a reflection of their family, teachers, and Gerstell Academy, and learn to live the Gerstell Principles and Leadership Attributes on a daily basis.
+Through mentoring programs like Falcon Friends, peer instructional activities such as Leadership Circles, and other leadership opportunities, lower school students are taught to recognize that they are a reflection of their family, teachers, and Gerstell Academy as they learn to live by the Leadership Principles and Attributes on a daily basis.